We’ve made it easy for you by compiling our favorite sink organization items into one RV kitchen shopping list…

 - 5 New ebook from Mike and Jennifer Wendland – the Natchez Trace

-- 6 Our 7-Day RV Adventure Guide of Southern Utah
+- 6 Mike and Jennifer’s Southern Utah RV Adventure Guide

 If there is one chore that I don’t like, it’s doing the dishes.
 After making a meal and feeling full and tired, the last thing I want to do is complete another chore.

 That’s why we like to have an excellent sink set-up in our rig.
 We want to be ready to clean up after mealtime in a breeze.

 Since we’ve had a small campervan, we’ve learned to keep our sink area tidy and compact.
 That way, we can quickly move around and get done what I need to.